mehdijamali/ratesAPI/README.md

 # Rates API

-IS a HTTP API that provides freight prices data between two regions and for the specific time period.
+IS an HTTP API that provides freight price data between two regions and for a specific period.

 ## Endpoints

 #### GET /rates

-expects the following paramters:
+expects the following parameters:

 - date_from
 - date_to